Navy bribery case: CBI probe shows bitter rivalry between Ukrainian, Russian firms for defence contracts | Law-Order

 The agency grilled the suspect businessman five times between September 4-11 last year and took his voice sample on September 13, they said.

-It is alleged that the businessman associated with Ukrainian defence manufacturer Spets Techno Experts had ''shared documents including a list of Navy officers'' to help the Ukrainian company outdo Russian Rosoboronexport in spare part orders for Indian submarines and other naval assets, they said.
+It is alleged that the businessman, an associate of Ukrainian defence manufacturer Spets Techno Experts, had ''shared documents including a list of Navy officers'' to help the Ukrainian company outdo Russian Rosoboronexport in spare part orders for Indian submarines and other naval assets, they said.

 The agency has found that the documents were allegedly provided by Singh to the businessman who was trying to increase market share of Zorya Mashproekt, Ukraine by conniving with BHEL and Indian Navy officers, they claimed.